hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-We start at $0$, stay there for a while, go to $1$ when we hit $k$, then return to the origin.
+It starts at $0$, stays there for a while, goes to $1$ at the $k$th node, then returns to the origin.
-We can't even tell what state we're in unless we introduce more labels.
+We can't even tell what state we're in unless we introduce more labels!

+There are two ways we could view this: a failing of our method, or a failing of the basis.